Father Mother Sister Brother

 Father Mother Sister Brother is a 2025 comedy-drama anthology film written and directed by Jim Jarmusch.
-Starring an ensemble cast that includes Tom Waits, Adam Driver, Mayim Bialik, Charlotte Rampling, Cate Blanchett, Vicky Krieps, Sarah Greene, Indya Moore and Luka Sabbat, it follows three estranged family relationships in three different countries around the world.
+It follows three estranged family relationships in three different countries around the world, starring an ensemble cast that includes Tom Waits, Adam Driver, Mayim Bialik, Charlotte Rampling, Cate Blanchett, Vicky Krieps, Sarah Greene, Indya Moore, and Luka Sabbat.

-The film had its world premiere in the main competition of the 82nd Venice International Film Festival on August 31, 2025, where it won the Golden Lion.
-It is scheduled to be theatrically released in the United States by Mubi on December 24.
+The film premiered in the main competition of the 82nd Venice International Film Festival on August 31, 2025, where it won the Golden Lion.
+It was theatrically released in the United States by Mubi on December 24, and was released in France by Les Films du Losange on January 7, 2026.

 Plot

+"Father"

-Somewhere in a countryside town in the United States, Jeff and Emily drive in a snowy road to a reunion with their estranged and reclusive father.
-While Emily has no idea how he has enough money to survive without social security following the passing of their mother, Jeff appears to be secretly supporting his father.
-Further concerned with his loneliness, Jeff brings a box full of expansive groceries.
-The father appears to hide his real financial state, displaying an old car in the house entrance and messing the house on purpose, until Emily spots a rolex, although he pretends it's a fake replica.
+Somewhere in a countryside town in the United States, Jeff and Emily drive down a snowy road to a reunion with their estranged and reclusive father.
+While Emily has no idea how he has enough money to survive without social security following the passing of their mother, Jeff appears to be secretly supporting him.
+Further concerned with his loneliness, Jeff brings a box full of expensive groceries.

+The father appears to hide his real financial state, displaying an old pickup truck in the front yard and purposefully messing up the living room, until Emily spots a Rolex on his wrist, although he pretends it is a "fugazi" (fake replica).
 Seeming not to care about their lives, he forgets about Jeff's recent divorce.
-After their departure, the father cleans the house and drives in his actual functional car to meet a friend nearby.
+After their departure, the father tidies up the house, cleans up his appearance, and drives in his actual, pristine functional car (which he had hidden under a car cover) to meet a female friend for an expensive dinner at a nearby restaurant.